The Loop Plaza, Powered by the Addy Foundation

 - Stunning architectural metalwork as the bridge railing, calling reference to the exposed escarpment along the Katy Trail and the exterior of the Perot Museum of Nature and Science.

-As there are now four million trail visits to the Katy Trail annually, The Loop Plaza will offer additional connectivity to some of Dallas’ most exciting areas, including shops, restaurants, businesses and residences along the Trail.
+As there are now four million annual trail visits to the Katy Trail, The Loop Plaza will offer additional connectivity to some of Dallas’ most exciting areas, including shops, restaurants, businesses and residences along the Trail.
 This project is a key piece in the ongoing revitalization of North Victory Avenue and a crucial addition to Dallas’ growing infrastructure.

 The Loop Plaza is also part of the broader improvements being made to the areas surrounding the American Airlines Center and South Victory.
 This is the first major project to extend improvements to North Victory Avenue, connecting it under I-35 and the DART bridges to the Design District.